 Today much more information on the TMRW's instream parameters exists, most collected by CDF&G, the Salmon Trollers Marketing Association and Georgia-Pacific.
-Georgia-Pacific has collected, the majority of this information and will continue to do so as part of its commitment to the environment.
+Georgia-Pacific has collected, the majority of this information and will continue to do so into the foreseeable future.